-May has been proclaimed Michigan Wine Month by Governor Rick Snyder.
-According to the official proclamation Michigan's wine grape and wine industry contributes $5.4 billion in economic impact, including $253 million in tourism spending and creates more than 47,000 jobs.
-That makes at an industry worth honoring, and let’s face it, there are few proclamations that are easier to celebrate than this one.
-Here are eight great ways to salute the wine industry this month.
+May has been proclaimed Michigan Wine Month by Governor Gretchen Whitmer.
+According to the official proclamation, Michigan’s wine and wine grape industry contributes $5.4 billion in economic impact.
+That includes a whopping $253 million in tourism spending.
+It also supports more than 47,000 jobs.
+That makes it an industry worth honoring, and let’s face it, there are few proclamations that are easier to celebrate than this one.
+This is especially true since May means there are many new releases to sample around the state.
+Here are eight great ways to celebrate Michigan Wine Month.

 Check Out Traverse City Uncorked